A lot of photographers will say that a good photo is a motion-free photo. But motion (and motion blur) has its place in photography.

 There are three main reasons why you may want to consider this technique:

-A single exposure will take so long that digital noise and hot pixel will start crippling the image quality.
+- A single exposure will take so long that digital noise and hot pixel will ruin the image quality.
 It is best to combine a series of shorter exposures.

-The use of a fisheye lens provides a nice, dynamic view of the area, allowing me to combine many interesting elements.
+A fisheye lens provided a nice, dynamic view of the area.
+It allowed me to combine many interesting elements.

-A solution could be to tape a small piece of a gelatin ND filter (typically 3-stops) to cover the back elements of the lens but I had no gelatine filters at that time.
+A solution could be to tape a small piece of a gelatin ND filter ( 3-stops) to cover the back elements of the lens.
+I had no gelatin filters at that time.

 Instead, the photo is the result of averaging eight single exposures, each 1/200s long.

-The resulting total time is, therefore, (1/200) * 8 = 1/25.
-This does not really make the photo a long exposure: the shutter speed is barely slow enough to blur the waterfall.
+The resulting total time is (1/200) * 8 = 1/25.
+This does not make the photo a long exposure.
+The shutter speed is slow enough to motion blur the waterfall.

 In these conditions, to get a total time of 5 seconds, I would need to take about 1000 photos which was not possible.
 I needed to turn to Photoshop.

-After editing the photo in Lightroom, I reimported it in to Photoshop, duplicated the level and used a moderate blur filter (distance pixels = 45) applied to the main direction of the waterfall to make it appear more dynamic.
+After editing the photo in Lightroom, I reimported it into Photoshop.
+I duplicated the level and used a moderate light blur filter (distance pixels = 45).
+I applied this to the main direction of the waterfall to make it appear more dynamic.

-If you have an iOS based device, there are some extremely useful apps to help you in this kind of photography.
+If you have an iOS based device, these are some useful apps to help you in this kind of photography.

-Estimate the time and number of shots required to get star trails of a certain length in your final image, given the exposure time for the single frames.
+- Estimate the time and number of shots required to get star trails;

-Use charts to help you set the proper shutter speed to have flowing water appear in specific ways in the final image (motion, milky, velvety) depending on if you are photographing waterfalls or waves, swirls and so on.
+- Use charts to help you set the proper shutter speed.
+This includes flowing water like waterfalls or waves, swirls and so on.

-This app allows you to work with incident and reflected light and has settings for EV compensation and a useful timer for Bulb mode.
+This app allows you to work with incident and reflected light.
+It has settings for EV compensation and a useful timer for Bulb mode.